BirdeeHub/KaliVagrantPracticeBox/README.txt

 **ATTENTION**
-The relevant config files must be in their default locations for CopyOVPN.bat AND CopySSH.bat AND CopyFireFox.bat to function properly.
+You can put this repository wherever you want, but the relevant config files for openvpn and .ssh and firefox must be in their default windows locations for CopyOVPN.bat AND CopySSH.bat AND CopyFireFox.bat to function properly.
-(and by extension, VSCode_environment.bat will also not work as it calls these 3 scripts) these scripts need path edits to be run individually.
-The intention is for you to use VSCode_environment.bat to run all 3 and open VSCode.
+(and by extension, VSCode_environment.bat will also not work as it calls these 3 scripts) these scriptswill not run on their own without path edits.

-You can put this repository wherever you want though.
+The intention is for you to use
+VSCode_environment.bat to run all 3 and open VSCode.

-In order to copy firefox configuration, it requires you to open firefox in the vm, and then close it again, and then run the script /home/vagrant/copy_firefox.sh This is because you need a profile to copy the settings to.
+In order to copy firefox configuration, it requires you to open firefox in the vm, and then close it again, and then run the script /home/vagrant/copy_firefox.sh.
+This is because you need a profile to copy the settings to.

+For Mac and Linux hosts:
+You will need to edit the batch files to be bash scripts and replace paths with correct paths to use them on linux or mac hosts.
+You will also need to change \\ to / in the vagranfile where it calls the provisioning scripts.
 **/ATTENTION**

 vm start in gui and headless done through the .bat files in .vm_ctl